TROVE + THE FUTURE of NEWS

 • Popular troves – a selection of new and interesting troves worth following

-To augment in-app search and exploration of new troves a Discover section was added.
-More active troves and editorial staff picks were featured.
-We started with simple discover cards.
-We'd have the option to upgrade the designs after we received performance data and we had given the curators personalization features.
+A Discover section was added to augment in-app search and exploration of new troves.
+It featured more active troves and editorial staff picks.
+We started with simple discovery cards.
+We'd have the option to upgrade the designs after we received performance data and had given the curators personalization features.

 Web App: First Implementation of Discover